lorensen/VTKExamples/src/VTKBook/04Chapter4.md

 In real-world applications the pipeline design described thus far may not adequately support complex execution strategies, or may fail to execute successfully when data sizes become large.
 In the next sections we address these issues by considering alternative design possibilities.

 **Large Data.** Previous discussions relative to the visualization pipeline have assumed that the size of a particular dataset does not exceed the total memory resource of a computer system.
 However, with modern dataset sizes pushing into the terabyte and even petabyte range, a typical desktop computer system is incapable of processing such datasets.
 Thus alternative strategies must be adopted when processing large data.
-One such approach is based on breaking data into pieces, and then *streaming* the pieces through the visualization pipeline <em style="color:blue;background-color: white">\[Martin2001\]</em>. **Figure 4-11** illustrates how a dataset can be divided into pieces.
+One such approach is based on breaking data into pieces, and then *streaming* the pieces through the visualization pipeline <em style="color:green;background-color: white">\[Martin2001\]</em>. **Figure 4-11** illustrates how a dataset can be divided into pieces.

 <figure id="Figure 4-11">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure4-11.png?raw=true" width="640" alt="Figure4-11">
   <figcaption style="color:blue"><b>Figure 4-11</b>.
 Dividing a sphere into a piece (red) with ghost level cells and points (blue and green).</figcaption>
 </figure>

 Streaming data through a visualization pipeline offers two major benefits.
 The first is that visualization data that would not normally fit into memory can be processed.
 The second is that visualizations can be run with a smaller memory footprint resulting in higher cache hits, and little or no swapping to disk.
 To realize these benefits the visualization software must support breaking the dataset into pieces and correctly processing those pieces.
-This requires that the dataset and the algorithms that operate on it are *separable*, *mappable*, and *result invariant* as described in the following <em style="color:blue;background-color: white">\[Law99\]</em>.
+This requires that the dataset and the algorithms that operate on it are *separable*, *mappable*, and *result invariant* as described in the following <em style="color:green;background-color: white">\[Law99\]</em>.

 1.  **Separable.** The data must be separable.
 That is, the data can be broken into pieces.
 Ideally, each piece should be coherent in geometry, topology, and/or data structure.
 The separation of the data should be simple and efficient.
 In addition, the algorithms in this architecture must be able to correctly process pieces of data.